JefroB/AI-Tools-RPGMaker_MV/README.md

   - Generates human-readable summaries of game content
   - Creates documentation for game guides

+- **Asset Creator**: Analyze and create game assets for RPG Maker MV projects
+  - Analyzes how images are used in the game
+  - Identifies missing and unused assets
+  - Generates contextual prompts for creating new assets
+  - Helps integrate new assets into the game

 - **RPG Maker MV Utilities**: Helper functions for working with RPG Maker MV projects
   - Load and save data files
   - Access game data (actors, classes, maps, etc.)